-- 1. Stow the Mobility System in the vehicle. - Immediately drive approx. 5 miles/10 km to ensure that the sealant is evenly distributed in the tire.
+- 1. Unscrew the connection hose of the compressor from the tire valve. - 2.
+Pull the connector out of the power socket inside the vehicle. - 3.
+Stow the Mobility System in the vehicle. - Immediately drive approx. 5 miles/10 km to ensure that the sealant is evenly distributed in the tire.